International Energy Agency: Association countries

 Association was formally launched in 2015 with a 13 country membership.
 The IEA collaborates with Association countries on a wide range of energy-related issues determined through joint programmes of work.
 Association countries may also participate in most Standing Groups and Ministerial meetings.
+India officially declared its "Association" status with the International Energy Agency (IEA) on March 30, 2017.
 Egypt and Argentina joined as Association countries in March 2022, and Ukraine was formally invited on 16 June 2022, and joined in July 2022.In July 2025, Brazil started the process to become a member country.